Loading...

 Portion Control

-Reduce the portion size of the biryani and the amount of sugar in your tea to help manage the overall intake of carbohydrates.
+Reduce the portion size of the biryani to limit carbohydrate intake, which can help manage the glucose spike.

-Add a source of lean protein, such as grilled chicken or fish, to your meal.
-Protein can help stabilize blood sugar levels by slowing down digestion.
+Add a source of lean protein such as grilled chicken or chickpeas to your meal.
+Protein can help moderate blood sugar levels.

 Healthy Fats